gc-proto/experimental/accessibility-accessibilite/accessibility-feedback-form.md

 #### Intake form

-*   **A brief introduction** - describes the purpose of the form and includes a link to the feedback process description
+*   **Introductory text** - a brief introduction that describes the purpose of the form and includes a link to the feedback process description
-*   **4 questions** - including:
+*   **4 questions**:
     *   **What do you want to provide feedback on?** - radio buttons with options to categorize whether the feedback is about an accessibility barrier, the institution's accessibility plan, or something else (if the other option is chosen, a text box appears for capturing a description)
     *   **Select the areas that are relevant to your comments** - checkboxes with options to classify the feedback by topic
     *   **Describe the issue and provide comments** - a text box for capturing feedback
     *   **Do you want us to contact you about your feedback?** radio buttons to find out if the person filling out the form would like to be contacted (if they choose yes, a text box for inputting an email address appears)
 *  A submit button alongside a cancel link button to complete form submission

 #### acknowledgement page